 Step 4.
 Update Your Laravel Config.

 Finally, we need to update our Laravel config to use the new domain name.
-In the previous post, we configured this in the
+In the previous post, we configured our domain in the

 AWS_URL environmental variable.
 So all we need to do now is to open our